Active shooter training: Risks vs. benefits

 Those who plan training programs determine what should be conveyed in the drills, or if there should be drills at all.

 In the United States, there has been some controversy over the effectiveness of active shooter training programs.
 Organizations disagree whether teaching youth to "fight" the active shooter (as referenced in the DHS "Run, Hide, Fight" directive) is dangerous or effective.
 While the Department of Education does not recommend that students try to fight an active shooter, the FBI senior executive in charge of its active shooter initiative believes that fighting is often an unfortunate necessity and points out that individuals can at least train to fight.

-After the Stoneman Douglas High School shooting in Parkland, Florida in February 2018, it was suggested training programs could yield strategic information to potential shooters.
+After the Marjory Stoneman Douglas High School shooting in Parkland, Florida, in February 2018, it was suggested training programs could yield strategic information to potential shooters.
 Like most U.S. states, Florida requires schools to test their plans with drills.
 The shooter, a former student, may have been familiar with the school's drills and emergency plans regarding active shootings; some alleged that he used the information to increase casualties.
 The school had received active shooter training before the actual shooting occurred, yet the 2018 shooting was the deadliest school shooting in the United States since the Sandy Hook Elementary School shooting in 2012.

 There is a movement among national teacher organizations to end these drills.
 One such voice is the Massachusetts Teachers Association labor union.
 Merrie Najimy, the head of the MTA, said in 2020 that the drills are "scary" and "stressful" for students and that "lockdown is just a narrow and fear-based view of how to address a serious problem.
 It doesn't get at the root causes."
 It has been argued the drills and training programs are too traumatic for the students and that the training is more harmful—emotionally and mentally—than beneficial.